UT Tyler at a Glance

 - One of the only universities in the country to offer a bachelor’s degree in human resource development.

-- The only university in Texas to offer two distance-learning campuses where students can take classes close to home.
+- The only university in Texas to offer three distance-learning campuses where students can take classes close to home.

 Resident students: 773